-(iii)Amount of Entertainment Allowance actually received during the year.
-2.Professional Tax [Section 16(iii)] of the Act.
+(iii)Amount of Entertainment Allowance actually received during the

 Professional tax or tax on employment levied by a State under Article 276 of the Constitution is allowed as a deduction only in the year when it is actually paid.
 If the professional tax is paid by the employer on behalf of the employee, it is first included in gross salary as a perquisite (since it is an obligation of employee fulfilled by employer) and then the same amount is allowed as deduction on account of professional tax from gross salary.